mozilla/glean.js/automation/README.md

 npm run size:docs:dry
 ```

-To run the script and update the documentation.
+To run the script and update the documentation:

 ```
 npm run size:docs